-The unprecedented health and economic crisis caused by COVID-19 is impacting the lives of millions of people, many who were already struggling to make ends meet.
-No one can predict the long-term impacts of this pandemic, but one thing we know for certain – the need for coats this fall and winter will be greater than ever before.
+The unprecedented health and economic crisis caused by COVID-19 continues to impact the lives of millions of people, many who were already struggling to make ends meet.
+No one can predict the long-term impacts of this pandemic, but one thing we know for certain – the need for coats continues to be great.

 Coat Drive Ambassador are needed now more than ever!

 According to the CDC, social distancing means staying at least 6 feet away from other people.
 Below, we’ve outlined a few social distancing tips and ideas to follow when holding a coat drive.

 - Plan your group coat drive virtually

 Services like Zoom, Google Hangouts, Facebook, and Facetime are free and allow you to meet virtually to plan your event and set goals.

 Pass out Curbside Pickup Flyers to your neighbors to let them know you’re collecting coats.
 You can ask them to drop the coats off in a box on your driveway or porch, or leave their coats in a bag on their front step and tell them which day you’ll drop by to pick them up.
 You can also spread the word on social media or via the Nextdoor app.

 - Plan a coat drive parade